abertuccio/chrome-extension-highlighting/README.md

 - You could choose between different translations, different definitions and different images.
 - You can store that word or phrase and the information collected.
 - You can also study those elements using the same algorithm as Memrise, Duolingo or Ankidroid.
-- In the study section, you can also test your pronunciation against the original pronunciation.
+- In the study section, you can also test your pronunciation against the original pronunciation (images below).

 ##### Settings
 We can choose what to see in the tooltip and what languages to use.
 Depends on what you want to study you coud change the settings to feel confortable.